 Set the plant in the hole deeply enough so that two-thirds of it is buried.
 Laying the plant on its side is okay, but angle it so that very top remains above ground.
 Roots will sprout all along the buried stem to make a stronger plant.
 You can pinch off the lower leaves if you prefer, but it is not necessary.
 When you’re done, two-thirds of the entire plant will be buried; only the top of the tomato plant will remain above ground.

 Step 5: Fertilize

-Mix plant food in with the pile of soil that will go back into the hole.
-It is best to fertilize according to recommendations from a soil test, but if you don’t have that, use a continuous-release fertilizer like Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food, which will help provide the nutrition your tomato plant will need to produce the best harvest.
+You’ve done important work to make sure you’re planting in great soil, but there’s a complementary step for best results: Mix plant food in with the pile of soil that will go back into the hole.
+It’s best to fertilize according to recommendations from a soil test, but if you don’t have that, use a continuous-release fertilizer like Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food, which will help provide the nutrition your tomato plant will need to produce the best harvest.
 Be sure to follow label directions.

 Step 6: Water Well

 It is very important to water in the plant to help settle the soil.

 Tip: Consider a Soaker Hose or Drip System

 This is optional but recommended: Place a soaker hose or drip irrigation system in your beds or containers for watering.
 This conserves water, and very importantly, helps keep the foliage dry.
 Wet foliage encourages diseases, which are the biggest challenge to growing tomatoes in many areas, especially in humid climates.

 Mulch with pine needles, straw, chopped leaves, soil conditioner, or compost to help keep moisture in the soil and prevent weeds.
 Mulch should be 2 to 3 inches deep for effective weed control.
 If you use a soaker hose, the hose should be completely covered with 2 to 3 inches of mulch.